Undergraduate FAQs

 Is there a maximum age for entry?

-No. If you’re a prospective mature student, including for a second and/or affiliated undergraduate degree then we’d welcome an application from you, with the caveat that our academic expectations and admissions process remain the same for all applicants.
+No. Churchill welcomes applications from mature students, including those applying for a second/affiliated undergraduate degree, with the caveat that our academic expectations and admissions process remain the same for all applicants.

-There are two main costs associated with studying at Churchill — tuition fees and maintenance, including College charges.
-For further guidance, check out Fees and Costs.
+There are two main costs associated with studying at Churchill: tuition fees and maintenance, which includes College charges.
+For further guidance, please refer to our Fees and Costs page.

 Cambridge and its colleges are committed to the principle that no suitably qualified home fees student should be deterred from applying to study here for financial reasons.
 There’s more information on the University’s Financial Assistance webpages, including particularly the Cambridge Bursary Scheme for home fees students from low income households.